 It’s Dumbed Down

-Because this is an old camera that was considered “entry level” when it was released, it’s very straightforward to use.
 There’s not much happening in the menu system and the controls are super simple.
 This makes it good for quick shots and run-and-gun style street photography.

 For What It’s Worth, It Has Been Reliable

 I mentioned above that I dropped this camera a few times.
-The worse drop is when I took photos during a snowstorm and the camera slipped and came crashing down to the ground.
-That’s when I had to do the circuit board repair as a few ribbon cables inside the camera had come loose.
-But it still worked after all of that and still takes pictures to this day.
-The shutter count is very high in 2024 and it’s still chugging along.
+The worst drop was when I took photos during a snowstorm and the camera slipped and came crashing down to the ground.
+That’s when I had to do a circuit board repair as a few ribbon cables inside the camera had come loose.

 Yes, There’s Sentimental Value Here